-For production of seedlings with highest dry matter (Table 2), T3 (GA3 50ppm; 1.23g) occupied the top position followed by T2 (GA3 25ppm; 0.94g).
-The seedling dry weightranged from 0.54g to 1.23g.
-Minimum seedling dry weight observed for control (T1; 0.54g).
-Hence, it can be stated that increase in overall growth of the seedling has led to the overall assimilation and redistribution of food material with the seedling (Brian et al., 1955).
-Reports made by Ghobadi et al. (2012) in Wheat showed enhanced seedling dry matter with 50 ppm GA3.
-Kumari et al. (2017) in Maize, Lay et al. (2015) in Papaya and Sarika et al. (2013) in French bean also found that GA3produced highest dry matter of seedlings.
+The seedling dry weight ranged from 0.54g (T1) to 1.23g (T3).
+The highest dry matter of T3 seedlings was followed by T2 (0.94g) seedlings (Table 2).
+Similarly, pre-treatment of seeds with GA3 resulted in maximum seedling dry weight in Maize (Ghobadi et al. 2012; Kumari et al. 2017), Papaya (Lay et al. 2015), and French bean (Sarika et al. 2013).
+Hence, it can be stated that an increase in the overall growth of the seedling led to the enhanced assimilation and redistribution of food material within the seedling resulting in increased biomass (Brian et al., 1955). .

-Table 2: Impact of seed treatment on seed quality parameters and vigour of French bean
+Table 2: Impact of seed pre-treatment with plant growth hormones on seed germination, seedling quality and vigour of French bean

 (Phaseolus vulgaris L.)